Players’ union reps approve HGH testing for ’14

 Welker was suspended for amphetamine use in the offseason, but punishment for that is being switched from the performance enhancers policy to the substance abuse program — except for in-season violations.

-A two-game suspension would be issued for a player convicted of driving under the influence.
+A two-game suspension will be issued for a player convicted of driving under the influence.
 But an NFL proposal to immediately suspend a player, owner, coach, team executive or league employee for a DUI arrest was rejected by the union.

 AP NFL website: www.pro32.ap.org and www.twitter.com/AP_NFL